Franciscan Monastery & Museum

 The cloister is one of the most beautiful late-Romanesque structures in Dalmatia.
 Notice how each capital over the incredibly slim dual columns is topped by a different figure, portraying human heads, animals and floral arrangements.
 At the centre is a small square garden that’s shaded by orange and palm trees.

-Further inside you’ll find the third-oldest functioning pharmacy in Europe, which has been in business since 1391 – it may have been the first pharmacy in Europe open to the general public.
+Further inside is the third-oldest functioning pharmacy in Europe, which has been in business since 1391.
+It may have been the first pharmacy in Europe open to the general public.